When You Leave Hamilton: Email & Network Account Options

 How do I request an extension?

 If you have extenuating circumstances that require longer access to your account, a brief extension can be granted.
-Please address your request to the helpdesk (email@example.com).
-You should include your reason for requesting the extension and the length of time it is desired.
+Please address your request to the helpdesk (email@example.com) and include your reason for requesting the extension and the length of time desired.

-If you want to transfer your emails to another Gmail address instead of downloading an offline archive, you can use Google Takeout’s transfer feature.
-Transfer works only for Gmail and Google Drive.
-Any other data, such as your contacts, must be exported manually or through Google Takeout.
-You can also check up on the status of your transfer.
+Google Transfer allows you to transfer only your email and Google Drive files.
+Any other data, such as your calendar and contacts, must be exported manually or archived separately via Google Takeout.
+You can also check on the status of your transfer.

 How do I forward my Hamilton email to another account?

-If you are a student who has already graduated, you can include an alumni.hamilton.edu address in the text of your auto-reply (see next section) as the address correspondents should use once your hamilton.edu account is gone.
-It isn't a real email account but it will forward mail to another email account you own (e.g. gmail.com or yahoo.com).
-To do this:
+If you are a student who has graduated, you can include an "alumni.hamilton.edu" address in the text of your auto-reply for the address correspondents to use once your hamilton.edu account is gone.
+This is not a real email account, but will forward mail to another email account you specify.

 - Log in to My Hamilton (my.hamilton.edu).

-- Add the real email address to which you want mail forwarded when someone writes to email@example.com.
+- Add the email address you want mail forwarded to when someone sends messages to firstname.lastname@example.org.

 How do I set up an auto-reply that will send correspondents my new address?

-To create an auto-reply message that will send correspondents your new email address, please refer to Google's help page.Graduates can list an alumni.hamilton.edu address that will forward mail to any account you designate (see section above).
+To create an auto-reply message that will send correspondents your new email address, please refer to Google's help page.

-NOTE: Your auto-reply will end when your email account is deactivated!
-The sooner you set this up, the better.
+Your auto-reply will end when your email account is deactivated.

 What happens to the files I stored on the Hamilton Server (ESS/SSS)?

-If you have personal files stored on either the Employee server (ESS) or the Student Server (SSS), they will remain available to you via the "Files" tab in My Hamilton until your account is deactivated (faculty and staff) or until late August (graduates).
-Although the files you have stored on our servers are backed up, the backups are only retained for a few months.
-Therefore, the sooner you move your files off the server the better.
-If you need assistance moving your files, please contact the LITS Help Desk at 315-859-4181.
+If you have files stored on either the Employee server (ESS) or the Student Server (SSS), they will remain available to you via the Files tab in My Hamilton until your account is deactivated (faculty and staff) or until late August (graduates).

-If you have questions regarding your Hamilton email account or your network files, please feel free to contact the LITS Help Desk at email@example.com or call 315-859-4181.
+If you have questions regarding your Hamilton email account or your network files, contact the LITS Help Desk at email@example.com or call 315-859-4181.